sabiha-wasema/restaurant-web-app/README.md

-# 🍽️ Restaurant Meal Explorer
+# 🍽️ Restaurant Meal Web Application

 A responsive web application that allows users to explore, search, and discover meals using the free [https://www.themealdb.com/](https://nimble-sunburst-f98134.netlify.app/).
 Built with React.js using local state management and styled with Tailwind CSS, this app showcases a clean, interactive, and fully responsive UI.